Dany-Chan/Dany-Chan/README.md

 - 📫 How to reach me ...
 Don't
 - 💩 I want to die :) Gaming
 - 💀 It's Morbin Time
-- 🤨 I am Astindev's Puta untill 23:59 of 27th June.
+- 🤨 I am Astindev's Puta untill 23:59 of 27th May.

 <!---
 Dany-Chan/Dany-Chan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.